University of Tsukuba: Research performance

 It has a good research standard in Economics, as Research Papers in Economics ranked Tsukuba as the eighth best Economics research university in January 2011.

 Graduate school rankings

 Tsukuba's law school was ranked 19th in 2010 for its passing rate of the Japanese bar examination.

 Eduniversal ranked Tsukuba as seventh in the rankings of "Excellent Business Schools nationally strong and/or with continental links" in Japan.

 Alumni rankings

 According to the Weekly Economist's 2010 rankings, graduates from Tsukuba have the 64th best employment rate in 400 major companies in Japan.
 By contrast, the alumni of Tsukuba's average salary is very high with the 8th best in Japan, according to PRESIDENT, Inc.

 Popularity and selectivity

-Given its high ranking in Japan, the entrance examination to University of Tsukuba is highly competitive.
-Overall difficulty is currently graded as "A1" or two on a 10-point scale.
+The University of Tsukuba is regarded as a selective university, with the selectivity for its undergraduate programmes usually ranked amongst the top 20 in the country.